-It was obvious that Faith was not drinking to have a ‘good time’, she was drinking to get ‘wasted’ and forget what was going on in her life.
-This is, of course, problematic drinking and she really needed assistance in finding other healthier ways of dealing with the stresses in her life.
+It was obvious Faith was not drinking to have a ‘good time’, she was drinking to get ‘wasted’, trying to forget what was going on in her life.
+This is, of course, problematic drinking and she needed assistance in finding other healthier ways of dealing with the stresses in her life.

 Some people believe that if one drink makes you feel good, 10 will make you feel amazing.
-It’s the same when it comes to other drugs, particularly ecstasy/MDMA – for some users, the more you take, the more ‘out of it’ you will become, the better your night.
+It’s the same when it comes to other drugs, particularly ecstasy/MDMA.
+For some, the more you take, the more ‘out of it’ you will become, the better your night.
 What concerns me, however, is the growing number of teens I am speaking to who, like Faith, seem to want to get so ‘out of it’ in an attempt to block out the world around them.
-When I hear about 16 and 17-year-old young men who are taking 2 or 3 MDMA caps to start off the night, usually with alcohol, and then downing another three or four as the evening progresses, it terrifies me.
-Talk to their concerned friends and they will tell you that these guys are in such a state that they often find it difficult to walk or talk.
+When I hear about 16 and 17-year-old young men taking 2 or 3 MDMA caps to start off the night, usually with alcohol, and then downing another three or four as the evening progresses, it terrifies me.
+Talk to their concerned friends and they’ll tell you that these guys are in such a state that they often find it difficult to walk or talk.
 This is not about a ‘good time’, it’s about getting ‘mindless’.
 It’s not about enhancing their night, it’s about escaping from it.

-It’s important to acknowledge that ‘getting wasted’ is not a new phenomenon.
-There have always been those who want to ‘push it’ as far as they can, whether it be with alcohol or other substances, and others have certainly used a range of substances in this way to ‘escape’.
+‘Getting wasted’ is not a new phenomenon.
+There have always been those who want to ‘push it’ as far as they can, whether it be with alcohol or whatever, and others have certainly used a range of substances in this way to ‘escape’.
 The Urban Dictionary lists a whole pile of words that describe this, including (excuse the language) “hammered, sloshed, shit-faced, tanked, blitzed, bombed, wrecked, three sheets to the wind, trashed, jagged up, canned, smashed, fucked-up, annihilated.”
 Many of these were around when I was younger and they’re likely to be around for a long time yet.
 The problem is that we are seeing a growing number of substances being able to be accessed by young people to enable them to get to that state, many of which they regard as ‘harmless’.
 Pushing boundaries is part of adolescence but with growing concern about the mental health of our young people, this ‘getting wasted’ culture is concerning.